$ gnpm install tshy

 Versions of node prior to 12.10.0 (published in early to mid

-2016) did not have support for exports
+2016) did not have support for exports as a means for defining

 package entry points.

-By default, tshy deletes the main
+By default, tshy deletes the main field, rather than maintain

 this affordance for versions of node that met their end of life

 long ago.
-However, some tools still rely on main
+However, some tools still rely on main and have not

-been updated to read the package entry points via exports
+been updated to read the package entry points via exports.

 Warning: this will likely cause incorrect types to be loaded in some scenarios.